 Yes, through Special Olympics Motor Activities Training Program (MATP), developed by physical educators, physical therapists and recreation therapists.
 MATP emphasizes training and participation rather than competition.

-When are Special Olympics World and National Games held?
+When are Special Olympics World and USA Games held?

 Are there differences between Special Olympics and Paralympics?

 Yes, Special Olympics and the Paralympics are two separate and distinct organizations with specific eligibility requirements.